enghwa/ecommerce-shopfront-on-aws/3_Route53Configuration/README.md

 ## 3. Update your UI with new API Gateway Endpoint

-Now that we have active-active configuration, you will need to change the API endpoint in your WebAssets (*bookstore-WebAssets/src/config.js*) to use our newly created DNS name for our API endpoint.
+Now that we have active-active configuration, you will need to change the API endpoint in your WebAssets to use our newly created DNS name for our API endpoint.

-Go to CodeCommit Repositories, and edit the *config.js* file with `https://api.<subdomain>.multi-region.xyz` (substituting your own domain, make sure there is no trailing `/`) instead of the region specific name.
+Go to `CodeCommit`, select `Repositories`, and edit the *config.js* file (under *bookstore-WebAssets/src/config.js*) with `https://api.<subdomain>.multi-region.xyz` (substituting your own domain, make sure there is no trailing `/`) instead of the region specific name.
 Commit the changes and wait for Codepipeline/Codebuild to rebuild and update the S3 repository.

 ![Route53](../images/03-dns-08a.png)